If you have existing Apps, you can view, edit, or delete them via the developer portal’s App page.

-Accessing the Twitter APIs requires a set of credentials that you must pass with each request.
+Accessing the Twitter API and Twitter Ads API requires a set of authentication credentials, also known as keys and tokens, that you must pass with each request.
 These credentials can come in different forms depending on the type of authentication that is required by the specific endpoint that you are using.

-View your existing standalone Apps and their associated App ID.
+- View your existing Standalone Apps and their associated App ID.

 - Delete an unused Project or App.

-Applying for access
+Signing up for access